-The most important reason behind creaking sound in water heating systems would be that the thermal growth, so whenever the pressure within the tank raises the tank moves, and once the pressure is relieved that the metallic tank yields to its normal form.
+The most important reason behind creaking sound in water heating systems is that the thermal growth, so whenever the pressure within the tank raises, the tank moves, and once the pressure is relieved, the metallic tank yields to its normal form.

-The pipe could also create the creaking noise once the heater is recovering and all of the valves are shut.
-These valves incorporate the test valves, which can be utilized to protect against mixing the potable residential water using municipality water method and pressure reducing valves which are utilized to conserve water, also water heaters that functions as the backflow valve.
+The pipe could also create a creaking noise once the heater is recovering and all valves are shut.
+These valves incorporate the test valves, which can protect against mixing the potable residential water using the municipality water method and pressure reducing valves utilized to conserve water and water heaters that function as the backflow valve.

 If You’re Not sure about thermal growth and does the stress raises within the recommended maximum, follow these steps to check (it applies to shut system only) :